tayloraswift/swift-dom/Sources/HTML/docs.docc/Using protocols.md

 >   You could have also implemented ``CustomStringConvertible`` for `ProfileHeading` instead,
 >   which would have provided a default implementation for the
 >   ``HTML.OutputStreamableHeading/display [25686]`` requirement.

+The real power of the DSL comes from its composability.
+We used ``String`` as the delegate type in the example above, but you could just as easily use a custom type.